California State Route 160: Route description

+(1) Route 4 near Antioch to the southern city limits of Sacramento.

+(2) The American River in the City of Sacramento to Route 51.

+While control of the segment of Route 160 in Sacramento between the southern city limits and the American River was relinquished by the state to the city, subdivision (b) further mandates that the city must still "maintain signs directing motorists to the continuation of Route 160".

 State Route 160 begins in eastern Antioch at SR 4 as a four-lane freeway.
 After two interchanges, SR 160 becomes a two-lane expressway and rises onto the Antioch Bridge over the San Joaquin River.
 It cuts north across the center of Sherman Island as a two-lane surface road, reaching the Sacramento River on the opposite shore.
 From there to Sacramento, SR 160 remains near the river, first following the east levee over the 1949 Three Mile Slough Bridge, a lift bridge, across the Three Mile Slough and past Brannan Island State Recreation Area.
 SR 160 intersects with SR 12 near Rio Vista, right before SR 12 crosses the Sacramento River via the Rio Vista Bridge.
 After passing Isleton, SR 160 crosses the Sacramento River on the Isleton Bridge, a bascule bridge built in 1923, and runs along the west shore on Grand Island, where it meets the east end of SR 220.
 The Walnut Grove Bridge carries SR 160 and CR J11 east concurrently across the river to Walnut Grove, and, at the north end of the island, SR 160 crosses the 1924 Steamboat Slough Bridge onto Sutter Island and then the 1923 Paintersville Bridge across the Sacramento River to the mainland, both bascule bridges.

 On the mainland, SR 160 once again runs atop the east levee, now 1–2 mi west of I-5.
 The final bridge over the river is the Freeport Bridge, which carries CR E9 to the west levee, where it turns south to return to SR 160 at the west end of the Paintersville Bridge.
 About 1 mi beyond the Freeport Bridge, SR 160 leaves the levee, enters the city of Sacramento, where the southern portion of SR 160 ends and state maintenance and control ends.
 It then passes under I-5 and enters into a more suburban landscape.
 Here the former SR 160 is known as Freeport Boulevard, a major surface road that passes the Sacramento Executive Airport and Sacramento City College.
 Freeport Boulevard turns to the northwest at about 4th Avenue.
 It was formerly a one-way pair with 21st Street with Freeport Boulevard heading one-way southbound and 21st heading one-way northbound.
 The city converted these streets back to two-way streets for traffic calming purposes in 2008.
 After a short distance on Broadway, former SR 160 turns north on the one-way pair of 15th (southbound) and 16th (northbound) Streets and enters downtown Sacramento after an interchange with US 50.